T0nyX1ang/Mathematical-Modeling/GeneticOpt/README.md

 # ga4tsp.m
 ## Demonstration:
   * This is the first STSP (symmetric traveling salesman problem) solver that we make.
 We design it under **ezga** and *GA Toolbox* mentioned before.
 Unlike the original **ezga**, the population structure, recombination function and mutation function need to be changed.
 Therefore, we add three major changes in the original *GA Toolbox*.
-There are *crtperm*, *intercross* and *mutation*.
-And there is 1 template connectors to help you link those methods to the original *GA Toolbox* which is called *REC_Template*.
-We integrate mutation and optimization to save time.
+There are *crtpermp*, *intercross* and *mutation*.
 Finally, there is a file to calculate the distance called *dist*.
 To save time, we use a function named *gentable* to pre-calculate those distances.

 ## Function List:
   * ***crtpermp*** is for generating a permutational population. (*e.g.* [2 3 1 4 5 8 6 7] as an individual of 8 characters)